FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/News/2000-01-30-sunday-mirror.md

 maintitle: The Sunday Mirror
 subtitle: Ray was besotted with my Lena... but he was never any more than her friend; Father says her will proves she never planned to marry singer
 description: Ray was besotted with my Lena... but he was never any more than her friend; Father says her will proves she never planned to marry singer.
+media: The Sunday Mirror
+post_description: Ray was besotted with my Lena... but he was never any more than her friend; Father says her will proves she never planned to marry singer.
 categories: [Newspapers]
 ---